apache/superset/docs/installation.rst

     superset[cors]

-The following keys in `superset_config.py` can be specified to configure CORS:
+The following keys in the config file can be specified to configure CORS:

 * ``ENABLE_CORS``: Must be set to True in order to enable CORS